-The family members of an EEA citizen who engages in one of these activities will also qualify for permanent residence after five years.
+A family member of an EU citizen who engages in one of these activities will also qualify for permanent residence after five years.

 Absences from the UK of up to six months do not disqualify or prevent a person from acquiring permanent residence.
 Gaps in employment are also permitted in some circumstances.
 As a rule of thumb, anything up to six months should be fine and longer can be OK in some circumstances.
 Maternity leave of up to 12 months should be fine.

-What counts as work, self employment, self sufficiency and study and who counts as a family member for the purposes of EU law are too big a subject to explore here but is dealt with in my ebook.
-A person who is unemployed may still retain their worker status in EU law for a certain period of time, for example, and the source of self sufficiency can be in part from a family member from outside the EEA.
+What counts as work, self employment, self sufficiency and study and who counts as a family member for the purposes of EU law are too big a subject to explore here but is dealt with in my ebook on EU free movement rights.
+A person who is unemployed may still retain their worker status in EU law for a certain period of time, for example, and the source of self sufficiency can be in part from a family member from outside the EU.

 You can also read the two key legal documents on free movement rights for yourself.
 The first is Directive 2004/38/EC, commonly referred to as the Citizens’ Directive.
-The second is the UK’s implementation of the Directive, the Immigration (European Economic Area) Regulations 2006 (link to unofficial but up to date version).
-Where the UK regulations do not accurately reflect or transpose the Directive, the Directive takes legal precedence in the courts.
+The second is the UK’s implementation of the Directive, the Immigration (European Economic Area) Regulations 2016 (SI No. 1052).
+Where the UK regulations do not accurately reflect or transpose the Directive, the Directive takes legal precedence in the courts (until Brexit, at least).